 What Bojan dislikes: Rudeness, being criticized by too many people, being pressured, taking centre stage and mediocrity.

-Bojan Krkic Childhood Story Plus Untold Biography Facts – Where it all went wrong
+Bojan Krkic Biography – Where it all went wrong:

 Bojan’s breakthrough in Barcelona coincided with a trophyless season for Barcelona which was a cause for mourning in Catalonia.
 It was a time the dressing room proved an inhospitable place.